lelox93/SimpleThimble/Overview/hardware-overview.rst

 Simple Thimble consists of the following components:

+-   an ESP32 microcontroller
--   Arduino Uno microcontroller board
+-   an ESP8266 microcontroller (WeMoS D1 mini)
+-   a battery shield for the D1 mini board
+-   a Li-Po 3.7V battery
+-   a standard SG90 servomotor
--   Haptic motor
+-   a switch

 -   3D printed thimble housing
--   9V battery
--   Wires and connectors

 Assembly Instructions
 -----------------------